lunfardo314/lunfardo314.github.io/blog/nakamoto.md

 - Considering only 1 would be too limiting in practice, especially taking into account the unsustainable cost profile of PoW protocols.
 - The choice between 1 and 2 is not binary; there is a range.
 For example, cooperative consensus (Proxima) approaches 1 very closely, but without following the paradigm of either 1 or 2.

+## Refined definition

 So, a slightly modified version of the definition:

 > The Nakamoto protocol is a system that is permissionless in the sense of settings 1 and 2, where players seek profit by interacting with assets according to an optimal strategy (a Nash equilibrium) emerging from the ledger's validity constraints.

+We want to emphasize that in our definition of the _Nakamoto consensus_, the behavioral assumption of profit-seeking (the incentives) is essential.
+In our opinion, the _Nakamoto consensus_ has no meaning outside the real socio-economic environment.